hpc-gridware/clusterscheduler/doc/markdown/man/man1/submit.include.md

 Available for *qsub*, *qrsh*, *qsh*, *qlogin* and *qalter*.
 Only meaningful for parallel jobs, i.e. together with the -pe option.

+This option is deprecated.
+Use the `-scope master -q we_queue_list` instead, see **-scope** option below.

-Defines or redefines a list of cluster queues, queue domains and queue instances which may be used to become the so called *master queue* of this parallel job.
+Defines or redefines a list of cluster queues, queue domains and queue instances which may be used to become the so-called *master queue* of a parallel job.
 A more detailed description of *wc_queue_list* can be found in *sge_types*(1).
 The *master queue* is defined as the queue where the parallel job is started.
 The other queues to which the parallel job spawns tasks are called *slave queues*.
 A parallel job only